Creating and managing projects

 Defining default start values for auto-increment auto field types.

-To create auto field schema in ArcGIS layers or define auto field defaults, click the Tools button on the Terra Office toolbar.
+To create auto field or sensor workflow schema in ArcGIS layers, click the Tools button on the Terra Office toolbar.
 See Using additional tools for more information.

 For TerraFlex Cloud projects, the following information is required: